RidaNaz/Next.js/step17_api/README.md

 export const dynamic = 'force-dynamic' // defaults to auto export async function GET(request: Request) {}
 ```
+#### Extended `NextRequest` and `NextResponse` APIs
+In addition to supporting native `Request` and `Response`.
+Next.js extends them with `NextRequest` and `NextResponse` to provide convenient helpers for advanced use cases.

-| Route Handlers are only available inside the `app` directory.
+- Route Handlers are only available inside the `app` directory.
 You do not need to use API Routes (`pages`) and Route Handlers (`app`) together, as Route Handlers should be able to handle all use cases.

-| Route Handlers can be nested inside the `app` directory, similar to `page.js` and `layout.js`.
+- Route Handlers can be nested inside the `app` directory, similar to `page.js` and `layout.js`.
 But there cannot be a `route.js` file at the same route segment level as `page.js`.

 ## HTTP Methods
+An HTTP (Hypertext Transfer Protocol) request is a message sent from a client to a server to request a resource or perform an action.
 A route file allows you to create custom request handlers for a given route.
-The following HTTP methods are supported: `GET`, `POST`, `PUT`, `PATCH`, `DELETE`, `HEAD`, and `OPTIONS`.
+API Routes support HTTP methods like: `GET`, `POST`, `PUT`, `PATCH`, `DELETE`, `HEAD`, and `OPTIONS`.
 If an unsupported method is called, Next.js will return a `405 Method Not Allowed` response.

 | route.ts
 ```typescript